vuejs/vue-class-component/README.md

 2. Computed properties can be declared as class property accessors.

+3. Initial `data` can be declared as class properties ([babel-plugin-transform-class-properties](https://babeljs.io/docs/plugins/transform-class-properties/) is required if you use Babel).

-3. `data`, `render` and all Vue lifecycle hooks can be directly declared as class member methods as well, but you cannot invoke them on the instance itself.
+4. `data`, `render` and all Vue lifecycle hooks can be directly declared as class member methods as well, but you cannot invoke them on the instance itself.
 When declaring custom methods, you should avoid these reserved names.

-4. For all other options, pass them to the decorator function.
+5. For all other options, pass them to the decorator function.

 ``` js
 import Component from 'vue-class-component'